vijikarthi/flink-connectors-wiki/streaming.md

 ### Parallelism

 The `FlinkPravegaReader` supports parallelization.
-This section describes how the parallel execution of programs can be configured in Flink.
-A Flink program consists of multiple tasks (transformations/operators, data sources, and sinks).
-A task is split into several parallel instances for execution and each parallel instance processes a subset of the task’s input data.
-The number of parallel instances of a task is called its parallelism.

-Use the `setParallelism` method to configure the number of parallel instances to execute.
+Use the `setParallelism` method to of `Datastream` to configure the number of parallel instances to execute.
 The parallel instances consume the stream in a coordinated manner, each consuming one or more stream segments.

-**Note:** Coordination is achieved with the use of a Pravega ReaderGroup, which is based on a [State Synchronizer](http://pravega.io/docs/pravega-concepts/#state-synchronizers).
+**Note:** Coordination is achieved with the use of a Pravega ReaderGroup, which is based on a [State Synchronizer](http://pravega.io/docs/latest/pravega-concepts/#state-synchronizers).
 The Synchronizer creates a backing stream that may be manually deleted after the completion of the job.

 ### Checkpointing